 The next Best Places to Work rankings will be released shortly after OPM completes and releases its 2018 Federal Employee Viewpoint Survey.

-The Best Places to Work index score is derived from three different questions in OPM’s Federal Employee Viewpoint Survey (FEVS):
+The Best Places to Work index score is derived from three different questions in OPM’s Federal Employee Viewpoint Survey:

 To calculate the score, we use the percentage of positive responses in a weighted formula.
 The more the question predicted intent to remain, the higher the weighting.
 The weightings for the formula are proprietary.

 Our partner, CFI Group, created the measurement model for Best Places to Work in 2003.
 It used structural equation modeling to determine the clusters of questions included in each of the workplace categories: effective leadership; employee skills–mission match; pay; strategic management; teamwork; innovation; training and development; work–life balance; support for diversity; performance-based rewards and advancement.

 The category scores are calculated by averaging the percentage of positive responses to the respective survey questions.
-Visit our methodology page or download our What the Categories Measure guide for a complete list of the FEVS survey questions included in each category.Download Categories Guide
+Visit our methodology page or download our What the Categories Measure guide for a complete list of the federal survey questions included in each category.Download Categories Guide

 We use regression analysis to determine which workplace categories were the best predictors of the Best Places to Work index score.
 Government-wide, the key driver is effective leadership, followed by employee skills–mission match and pay.

 OPM’s Federal Employee Viewpoint Survey included the following definitions:

-Several agencies are not represented in the FEVS and participate in the rankings voluntarily.
-These agencies conduct employee surveys comparable to the FEVS and include our three index questions.
+Several agencies are not represented in the federal employee survey and participate in the rankings voluntarily.
+These agencies conduct employee surveys comparable to OPM’s federal employee survey and include our three index questions.
 They may or may not include the questions required for the category scores.
-These agencies include: the Intelligence Community, Architect of the Capitol, Congressional Budget Office, Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation, Government Accountability Office, Peace Corps, Smithsonian Institution, Millennium Challenge Corporation, Office of the Inspector General at the Tennessee Valley Authority, Office of the Inspector General at the United States Postal Service, the U.S. Army Audit Agency and the agencies that make up the intelligence community.
+These agencies include: the Intelligence Community, Architect of the Capitol, Congressional Budget Office, Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation, Government Accountability Office, Government Publishing Office, Peace Corps, Smithsonian Institution, Millennium Challenge Corporation, Office of the Inspector General at the Tennessee Valley Authority, Office of the Inspector General at the United States Postal Service, the U.S. Army Audit Agency and the agencies that make up the intelligence community.